Elias Díaz Player Props: Rockies vs. Red Sox

 Elias Díaz At The Plate

+- Diaz has reached base via a hit in 40 games this year (of 57 played), and had multiple hits in 17 of those games.

+- He has hit a home run in six games this year (10.5%), leaving the park in 2.7% of his chances at the plate.

-- Diaz has an RBI in 19 of 56 games this year, with multiple RBI in nine of them.
-He has also driven in three or more of his team's runs in one contest.
+- In 20 games this year (35.1%), Diaz has picked up an RBI, and in nine of those games (15.8%) he had more than one.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.